tewl/SortPhotos/README.md

 # SortPhotos
-A utility that organized photos into datestamped folders.
+A utility that organizes photos into datestamped folders.